OpenVnmrJ/ovjTools/README.md

 ## BUILD REQUIREMENTS

 Currently, OpenVnmrJ builds as a 32-bit executable, thus needs several i686 libraries installed.
-*A 64-bit build needs to be tested.*
+*A 64-bit build needs to be tested.
+All components should be build 64-bit and tested.*

 ### EL6 (RHEL/CentOS 6)